Wedding Anniversary Invitation Wording for Family and Friends

 Hey [Friend Name],

-We are celebrating [number] years of marriage, and it would not feel right without the people who have laughed, listened and stayed close through the years.
+We’re celebrating [number] years of marriage, and it wouldn’t feel right without the people who have laughed, listened and stayed close through the years.

-We are keeping things simple: dinner, drinks and good company at [Location] on [Date] from [Time].
-No big speeches required, although we cannot promise there will not be a few stories told at our expense.
+We’re keeping things simple: dinner, drinks and good company at [Location] on [Date] from [Time].
+No big speeches, although we can’t promise there won’t be a few stories told at our expense.

-Please let us know by [RSVP Date] if you can make it, and tell us about any food allergies or dietary needs.
+Let us know by [RSVP Date] if you can make it, and share any food allergies or dietary needs.

 Hope to see you there,